Back to: SOLID Design Principles in C#

 Liskov Substitution Principle in C# with Examples

-In this article, I am going to discuss the Liskov Substitution Principle in C# with Examples.
+In this article, I will discuss the Liskov Substitution Principle in C# with Examples.
 Please read our previous article before proceeding to this article, where we discussed the Open-Closed Principle in C# with Examples.
-The Letter L in SOLID stands for Liskov Substitution Principle, also known as LSP.
-As part of this article, we are going to discuss the following pointers in detail.
+The Letter L in SOLID stands for the Liskov Substitution Principle, also known as LSP.
+As part of this article, we will discuss the following pointers in detail.

-- What is Liskov Substitution Principle in C#?
+1. What is the Liskov Substitution Principle in C#?

-- How to Use Liskov Substitution Principle in C#?
+5. How to Use the Liskov Substitution Principle in C#?

 What is the Liskov Substitution Principle in C#?